- The Setup was unable to use the existing partition error will prevent you from installing Windows.

 3. Remove all partitions

-- So, open the partition selection screen > disconnect the USB drive > select Next
+- Open the partition selection screen, disconnect the USB drive and select Next.

 - The process should resume.

 Some users confirmed they quickly solved this problem by removing all partitions on the drive and unplugging the USB drive so follow the steps above to do so.

 - When the setup error pop-up appears on the screen, go to Start, enter diskpart.exe, and press Enter.

 - In the Diskpart window, type the following commands:

 list disk– this will list all the disks available on your computer